collaboracode/2022website/README.md

 ## TODO: finish working on auth
-- get blog/new working again
 - add backend checks for roles
-- maybe have a db of users and their roles
+- finish db adapter for next auth

 ## TODO: Make modal display on welcome submit - this is done
 ## TODO: upgrade to nextjs 13 and get cookies working